 Where can you get occupational therapy?

-Luckily, you can visit an occupational therapist at many different places.
+You can visit an occupational therapist in many different places.
 Some therapists will even meet you at your home, workplace or school.
-The common places that these therapists meet patients include hospitals, rehab centers, outpatient clinics, nursing homes, assisted living homes and private practices.
+The common places where these therapists meet patients include hospitals, rehabilitation centers, outpatient clinics, nursing homes, assisted living homes and orthopaedic practices.

 At Cary Orthopaedics, occupational therapy is part of our physical therapy department.